 Newborns are far more capable and aware than previously thought possible, so it makes sense that studies have shown it is possible to provide stimulation and experiences to build on those early building blocks of learning.
-Here are some fun ideas to try.
+Here are some fun brain building ideas to try.

 In the early 1900s, William James, a prominent psychologist, wrote that newborn babies experience the world as “one great blooming, buzzing confusion.”
 It was a popular belief that infants were capable of little more than crying, feeding, and sleeping.
 It was thought babies were unable to see objects or people around them and could not identify voices – even that of their mothers.

 These beliefs persisted for the most part of the 20th century.
 It is only in the past two decades that infant research has advanced to reveal the amazing abilities of newborn babies, including facial recognition, voice distinction, the ability to see colours and be able to count before they turn 1-year-old.

 When a child is born, her brain contains all the neurons she will ever have – an astounding 100-200 billion.
 The brain must undergo substantial changes to allow these neurons to grow to meet the social, intellectual and emotional challenges a human being will face.
 This brain growth actually happens remarkably quickly.
 By the end of her first year, a baby’s brain will have doubled in size.
 By age 5, her brain will have reached 90% of its expected size at adulthood.
 Therefore, the efforts of parents to foster learning experiences for brain development in their child cannot be understated.